SAP-samples/manage-apis-codejam/exercises/05-testing-api/README.md

 The API Test Console will list all APIs that are available in our SAP API Management instance.
 After selecting an API, e.g. `S4HC_API_BUSINESS_PARTNER`, all the resources available will be listed in the dropdown.

 The top part of the console allows us to set the authentication, the HTTP method that we want to use, headers and query parameters, and a request payload (request body) that can be specified to call the API resource.

+> ℹ️ In the API Test Console you'll notice the `Url Params` button.
+Throughout the exercises, whenever query parameters are mentioned, we are refering to the parameters that we can include as Url Params.

 The bottom part of the console will display the response from calling our API.
 Here we will see if our API call was successful or not.